 It’s for these reasons that Microsoft introduced Power Apps to the business community.
 Power Apps allows us to use the same first class Microsoft cloud platform that Dynamics 365 is built on to rapidly create bespoke, less expensive applications without the need for code.
 Apps that are designed specifically for a very defined set of requirements.
 There is a lot of functional areas that are included in Power Apps when you first provision an environment.
 The platform comes, already set with standard entities for Companies, Contacts and Activities so that anyone building an application doesn’t have to completely start from scratch.

-Because we are building very targeted apps, perhaps even departmental, the age old problem of user adoption is not a problem anymore because everything that users see in the App is something that will be familiar to them and the whole experience is intuitive.
+Because we are building very targeted Power Apps for the SMB sector, the age old problem of user adoption is not a problem anymore because everything that users see in the App is something that will be familiar to them and the whole experience is intuitive.
 It also means that costs are lower because we are not paying for a whole load of functionality that we aren’t using.

 Who are Power Apps for?